Bob Hogsett

-Robert L. Hogsett (January 29, 1941 – December 5, 1984) was an American professional basketball player and coach.
-He played college basketball for the Tennessee Volunteers and then professionally for the Detroit Pistons and Pittsburgh Pipers.
+Robert L. "Bobby" Hogsett (January 29, 1941 – December 5, 1984) was an American professional basketball player and coach.
+He played college basketball for the Tennessee Volunteers then professionally for the Detroit Pistons and Pittsburgh Pipers.
 After his playing career, Hogsett served as a high school and collegiate head coach including for the Francis Marion Patriots from 1970 to 1973.
 Hogsett was working as an administrator at Virginia Tech in 1984 when he was fatally shot on campus by a carpenter.

 Early life

 Hogsett was raised in Holston Valley, Tennessee, by his parents Charles and Ruth Hogsett.
 His father worked as a refrigeration engineer and maintenance supervisor.
 Hogsett attended Holston Valley High School.

 Basketball career

 Hogsett played college basketball for the Tennessee Volunteers but was kept on the bench for extended periods by head coach Ray Mears.
 He tried out for the Detroit Pistons of the NBA after graduation and made the team.
 Hogsett also played professionally for the Lansing Capitals of the North American Basketball League (NABL) and the Pittsburgh Pipers of the American Basketball Association (ABA).
 Hogsett played professional basketball for four years.